scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

 OpenGL commands cannot be invoked until a context (usually provided by the GUI toolkit) has been created and activated.
-This requirement imposes program design limitations that can make OpenGL programs more awkward.
+This requirement imposes design limitations that can make OpenGL programs more awkward.
 To circumvent this restriction, ``vispy.gloo`` uses a context management system that queues all OpenGL commands until the appropriate context has become active.
 The direct benefit is that the end user is free to interact with ``vispy.gloo`` however makes sense for their program.
-Most notably, ``vispy.gloo`` objects can be instantiated as the program starts up, before any context is available.
+Most notably, ``vispy.gloo`` objects can be instantiated when the program starts up, before any context is available.

 The command queues used by ``vispy.gloo`` are also designed to be serializable such that commands generated in one process or thread can be executed in another.
 In this way, a stream of GL commands could be sent to a web browser (such as the IPython notebook), recorded to disk to be replayed later, or shared between processes to take advantage of multi-core systems.

 Another purpose of ``vispy.gloo`` is to hide many of the differences between various versions and implementations of OpenGL.
-We currently target OpenGL versions 2.1 (desktop) and ES2.0 (embedded and WebGL), which is available on virtually all commodity hardware today.
+We currently target OpenGL versions 2.1 (desktop) and ES2.0 (embedded and WebGL), which are available on virtually all commodity hardware today.
+Systems that lack a modern GPU may still run VisPy code using a software OpenGL implementation such as Mesa [http://www.mesa3d.org/] (notably, this is used by Travis CI [travis-ci.org] to run our unit tests).
+However, OpenGL versions older than 2.1 are not supported.
+VisPy also supports some features from OpenGL 3+ but these currently depend on pyopengl [http://pyopengl.sourceforge.net/].

 A closely related system, ``vispy.app``, abstracts the differences between the various supported GUI backends, which include PyQt4/5, PySide, IPython, SDL, GLFW, and several others.
+This system provides uniform access to user input, timers, and window features across all backends, and allows VisPy to be incorporated into most existing applications.
+VisPy can be used as a Qt widget, embedded in IPython notebook, or run on a headless server with almost no code differences.
 This support, combined with VisPy's pure-python and low-dependency approach, helps to ensure that VisPy will run on most platforms with minimal effort from users and developers alike.

 Layer 2: Visuals